 In custom software development, business analysts (BA) act as a “bridge” between the customer and the tech team.
 They address a wide range of questions, from “What does the client’s business need?” and “What does the end user want?” to “How should it be implemented in the product?”

 5 Reasons Why a Business Analyst is Important

-In simple words, everything a good business analyst does revolve around the word ‘requirements’.
-Analysts define, document and manage them.
+In simple words, everything a good business analyst does revolves around the word ‘requirements’.
+Analysts define, document, and manage them.
 However, it’s only the tip of the iceberg.
 A more detailed role description will shed some light on why you should sign up a business analyst for your project.

 #1 They Define Your Project’s Requirements